 Adrenaline autoinjectors are used to treat severe symptoms, reduce the risk of serious morbidity (e.g. cerebrovascular damage) and prevent fatalities due to anaphylaxis.

-IMPORTANT: Adrenaline ampoules and syringes are NOT suitable for non-medical settings such as schools, childcare and workplaces.
+Adrenaline ampoules and syringes are not considered by ASCIA to be suitable for non-medical settings such as schools, early childhood education/care centres and workplaces.

 These guidelines consider currently available evidence on the:

 - Epidemiology of allergic reactions triggers that may be difficult to avoid.

 - Frequency of allergic reactions including anaphylaxis.

 - Risk factors that have been associated with fatal anaphylaxis.

 Adrenaline autoinjector prescription is recommended for patients with: